 If a parent chooses the ESF school of zone as a selected school, there will be a fourth option available for parents to select an alternative ESF out of zone school.

-All applications for K1, Year 1 and Year 7 must be received during ESF’s Central Application Period.
-This runs from September 1-30 for K1 and Year 1, and September 1-23 for Year 7.
+All applications for Year 1 (children born in 2017) and Year 7 (children born in 2011) must be received during ESF’s Central Application Period.
+This runs from September 1-30.
 It doesn’t matter when you apply during this month as all applications are processed in random order from October 1.